Formula for Monthly Compound Interest in Excel (With 3 Examples)

 nper (required argument) – The total payment periods.

 pmt (optional argument) – It specifies the payment per period.
-If we avoid this argument, we will need to provide the PV argument.
+If this argument isn’t used, the PV argument must be provided.

 [pv](optional argument) – It specifies the present value (PV) of the investment.
-If it is omitted, defaults to zero.
-If we omit it, we need to provide the Pmt argument.
+If it is omitted, it defaults to zero and the Pmt argument must be provided.

 [type] (optional argument) – It identifies whether the wages are created at the start or at the end of the year.
-It will be 0 if the wage is created at the end of the period or 1 if the wage is created at the start of the period.
+It will be 0 at the end, and 1 at the start.

 Steps: